wjmolina/dp-hackathon-2023/README.md

-🏆 This project is one of the winners of the 2023 Raptive Hackathon. 🏆
+🏆 This project is a winner of the Efficiency category of the 2023 Raptive Hackathon. 🏆

 ![design](design.png)